Chkhikvadze/crud-mongoose-simple/README.md

     .delete(crudController.delete); // Delete and Item by Id
 ```

-##Example Call From Client by jQuery:
+##Example Call From Client Side By jQuery:

 ## List
 ```js